guwidoe/PeopleDistributor/README.md

-# PeopleDistributor
+# GroupMixer

 A sophisticated Rust-based solution for optimally distributing people into groups across multiple sessions to maximize social interactions while respecting various constraints.
 Now featuring **Group Mixer**, a modern web application that makes group optimization accessible to everyone.

 ## 🌟 Try Group Mixer

-**Group Mixer** is a user-friendly web application built on top of the PeopleDistributor engine.
+**Group Mixer** is a user-friendly web application built on top of the GroupMixer engine.
 Perfect for conferences, workshops, team building, and any event where you need to create optimal group assignments.

 🚀 **[Try Group Mixer Now](https://groupmixer.app)** - No installation required, runs entirely in your browser!

 ## Overview

-PeopleDistributor solves the social group scheduling problem using advanced optimization algorithms.
+GroupMixer solves the social group scheduling problem using advanced optimization algorithms.
 It distributes a given number of people into groups across multiple sessions, maximizing the number of unique contacts while respecting various hard and soft constraints.

 ## Architecture